Quality control in industry

 1. Speed and Efficiency

 One of the greatest advantages of 3D scanning in the context of quality control is its speed.
 Traditional inspection methods, such as manual measurements or using coordinate measuring machines (CMMs), can be time-consuming, especially for complex shapes.
 3D scanners can scan an entire object in a matter of minutes, providing a complete set of data about its geometry.
-This not only speeds up the inspection process, but also allows for the examination of more samples in a shorter time.
+This not only speeds up the inspection process but also allows for examining more samples in a shorter time.

 2. Accuracy and Precision